maxbarnas/sigkill.dk/index.md

 Welcome to my website.
 My name is Troels Henriksen, and I am a Danish hacker ([more about me][1]) and general enthusiast in all matters computing.
-I'm currently working as a research programmer and occasional teaching assistant at [DIKU][diku], the computer science department at the University of Copenhagen.
+I'm currently working as a PhD student at [DIKU][diku], the computer science department at the University of Copenhagen.

 On this site I present [programs I have written][2], my [configuration files][3], and [minor scripts][4] that may of some amusement to